 |HMAS Sydney at Circular Quay, Sydney Harbor, 10 February 1941 (Sydney Morning Herald).|

-There is a Circus Raid on Dunkirk, and an Roadstead operation on shipping off Calais.
+There is a Circus Raid on Dunkirk and a Roadstead operation on shipping off Calais.
 Both are by six Blenheim bombers escorted by heavy fighter escorts.

 There are reports of a Luftwaffe air raid on Iceland.
-Only slight activity takes place over England, with a few bombs dropped on East Anglia.
+The only slight activity takes place over England, with a few bombs dropped on East Anglia.